¼cupcornstarch(lightens the waffles but you can use ¼ cup more oat flour if desired)

 1/3cupneutral flavored oilI use avocado oil or vegetable oil

 MAKE THE BATTER

 Whisk the oat flour, cornstarch, sugar, baking powder, baking soda and salt in a medium bowl.

-In another bowl or large measuring cup, whisk the milk, oil, eggs and vanilla together until blended.
+In another bowl or large measuring cup, whisk the milk, oil, eggs, apple cider vinegar and vanilla together until blended.

 Pour the milk mixture into the flour mixture and whisk until just mixed.
 Let the batter sit for 10 to 15 minutes so the flours hydrate and the baking powder has time to activate.

 COOK THE WAFFLES

 Heat the oven to 250° F and heat the waffle iron.

 Pour about ⅓-1/2 cup of the mixture into the waffle iron (depending on how much batter your iron takes) and cook.
 I cook mine for about 3- 3 ½ minutes.
 Remove and place on the rack of the oven to keep warm.